 Today, much of the island’s unique wildlife is threatened with extinction.

-Iconic invertebrates such as the Giant earwig (Labidura herculeana), Giant ground beetle (Aplothorax burchelli) and St Helena darter (a dragonfly – Sympetrum dilatatum) have become extinct within the memory spans of people living on the island now.
+Iconic invertebrates such as the Giant Earwig (Labidura herculeana), Giant Ground Beetle (Aplothorax burchelli) and St Helena Garter (a dragonfly – Sympetrum dilatatum) have become extinct within the memory spans of people living on the island now.

 The remnants of the native flora and fauna are struggling to survive in tiny fragments.
 Native invertebrates face a wide range of pressures from non-native wildlife; introduced plants threaten to overwhelm native habitat; introduced mammals like rats and mice and countless introduced invertebrates, such as centipedes and praying mantis either compete with or prey upon native wildlife.